minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 But I didn't write a single blog post in 2022, because I wanted to move away from abstraction and synthesis and get closer to more simple ideas.
 Specifically, I want to put simple things into practice, extensively.
 So far, I've been able to take some simple ideas very seriously.
 And I think of that as a great success.

 I won't go into too much details or nuances, I just want to circle around and re-iterate the central theme of this blog post.
-That it isn't easy to do simple things, but try to make it easy.
-When it's difficult, re-organize yourself and the team in whatever ways necessary so that you can still focus on doing simple things.
+That it isn't easy to do simple things, but you should try to make it easy.
+Even when it's difficult, re-organize yourself and the team in whatever ways necessary so that you can still focus on doing simple things.

 ## Make it easy to do simple things